MOOCdb/MOOCdbDocs/docs/LabelMe-Text.rst

    exit

 Leaving server running

--If you are using a virtual machine and wish the process to keep running after you close the ssh connection, we will use a program called **screen** to achieve this.
+-If you are using a virtual machine and wish the process to keep running after you close the 'ssh' connection, we will use a program called **screen** to achieve this.

 -First we need to install screen.